Tree-Like Structure

 resolvePath<T extends object>(pathRootObject: object, path: Path): { resolved: true; value: T } | { resolved: false }

-Resolves a path from an object, returning an object with { resolved: true, value: T }
+Resolves a path from an object, returning an object with { resolved: true, value: T } or { resolved: false }.

 findParent<T extends object>(child: object, predicate: (parent: object) => boolean, maxDepth = 0): T | undefined